eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 **43.1 OUTPOST BUILDING**
 1. [Aurie's Build with Credits - BWC](https://www.nexusmods.com/starfield/mods/11890) Allows you to build most outpost/ship objects with credits instead of resources.
-2. [BMX Outpost Framework - Build with Credits Patch](https://www.nexusmods.com/starfield/mods/13896) Inlcudes items added in the BMX Outpost Framework to also to be built with credits instead of resources.
+2. [BMX Outpost Framework - Build with Credits Patch](https://www.nexusmods.com/starfield/mods/13896) Includes items added in the BMX Outpost Framework to also to be built with credits instead of resources.
 3. Patches for the above two mods to include more items.

 **44.1 SPACECRAFT & VEHICLES - OVERHAULS & MECHANICS**